Early learning and childcare

 Choosing a provider

-Paying for childcare
+Paying for additional hours

 You may wish to pay for additional hours over and above your funded entitlements if they are available.
-Some providers will also charge a registration fee and ask you to pay for snacks.

 You may qualify for support with childcare costs in certain circumstances: